Blood ritual: Hebrew Bible

 Ancient Israelite rites manipulated sacrificial animal blood in various ways, sprinkling, pouring, daubing, or placing on altar horns or sacred objects, with each form shaped by legal, ritual, and symbolic concerns.
-One of the central theological motifs is that “the life is in the blood” (Lev.
-17:11), which both grounds the prohibition against consuming blood and justifies the various rituals involving blood.
+One of the central theological motifs is that “the life is in the blood” (Book of Leviticus 17:11), which both grounds the prohibition against consuming blood and justifies the various rituals involving blood.

-One prominent example is found in Exodus 24:3-8, which describes a covenant ceremony between God and the Israelites at Mount Sinai.
+One prominent example is found in the Book of Exodus 24:3-8, which describes a covenant ceremony between God and the Israelites at Mount Sinai.
 The ritual described in this passage is a key example of the use and significance of blood in biblical tradition.
 The ritual involves the sacrifice of animals and the division of their blood into two halves, with one half sprinkled on the altar, representing God, and the other half sprinkled on the people.

 Scholars like William K. Gilders trace how ritual law and narrative texts treat blood, noting that while many laws stipulate what to do with the blood, few texts explain why beyond reference to life and sacredness.